bgd-labs/aave-governance-v3/README.md

 **IMPORTANT**.
 The BUSL1.1 license of this repository allows for any usage of the software, if respecting the *Additional Use Grant* limitations, forbidding any use case damaging anyhow the Aave DAO's interests.

+## Deployments

+On the [scripts](./scripts/) folder you can find everything necessary to deploy the governance contracts (commands can be found in the [Makefile](./Makefile)).
+In the case you want to add a new network, you will first need to add the path in [GovBaseScript.sol](./scripts/GovBaseScript.sol).
+(Take into account that the network needs to have been added previously in solidity-utils repo, then update the dependency on aave-delivery-infrastructure, and then adi-deploy (on which this repo depends on)).

 ## License

-Copyright © 2023, Aave DAO, represented by its governance smart contracts.
+Copyright © 2025, Aave DAO, represented by its governance smart contracts.

 Created by [BGD Labs](https://bgdlabs.com/).